-- Reviewing hazards, risks and control measures. - Reviewing our risk assessment process and paperwork. - Identifying and concerns and agreeing actions for improvement. - Providing feedback to the team and Trustee Board.
+- Reviewing hazards, risks and control measures. - Reviewing our risk assessment process and paperwork. - Identifying any concerns and agree actions for improvement. - Providing feedback to the team and Trustee Board.

 Legal framework

 Management of Health and Safety at Work Regulations (1999)